iptcyq/H2-Computing-Notes/README.md

 # H2-Computing-Stuff
 Codes and Notes and Past Year Papers for computing

-** Note to self: delete ALL questions and solutions if you ever make this public **
+** Note to self: delete ALL questions and solutions if you ever make this public (copyright issues) **

 <table>
 <tr><th> Notes/ Codes </th><th> Practice Papers </th></tr>